GhostLyrics/ipics2014-essay/essay.markdown

 We live in a world in which seemingly everything is connected.
 We freely, globally share personal information which would be only known to a small circle of friends in former times.
 We give up control over some of our data each and every day.

 A terrifying amount of this data is easily available online to an attacker and can be used to create a frighteningly exact profile of a person.
-Often it doesn't even take a lot of effort, knowlegdge or experience to harvest said information.
+Often it doesn't even take a lot of effort, knowledge or experience to harvest said information.

 There are, however those who have mastered the usage of such information: black hat hackers, law enforcement services and secret services.
 The term that has been coined for collecting this kind of freely accessible intelligence is "Open-source intelligence"[^usnews-opensource].
 This term is commonly abbreviated as "OSINT".